Best podcast apps for iPhone and iPad: Podcasts, Instacast, Downcast, and more!

 Instacast keeps re-inventing itself which means you do have to re-buy the app more frequently than others, but you also get some significant updates each time.
 Most recently Instacast switched from iCloud sync to their own service.
 It does require a free account, but it's rock-solid.
 Instacast includes its own directory and rankings, and a slew of power-user features, though it keeps them accessible and easy to use.
 There's also a Mac version, so you can have Instacast on all your Apple devices.

-If you want to keep your podcasts perfectly in sync from iPhone and iPod touch, to iPad, to Mac, Instacast is your best option.
+If you want to keep your podcasts perfectly in sync from iPhone and iPod touch, to iPad, to Mac, Instacast is one of the best options available.

 Downcast is both easy to get started with, but also full of power features for power users.
 The interface is straight forward and direct, so it's easy to find, subscribe to, and play what you want.
 However, Downcast also provides a large amount of settings you can tweak for everything from gesture shortcuts to skip backwards and forwards, to how long and what to keep locally on your device.

-Despite those Shifty Jellys cheekily updating Android to the new version of Pocket Casts before iOS, the old version still does such interesting things it's impossible to leave off the list.
-Pocket Casts' magic is on the server side.
-They maintain their own director, and do a lot of things to ensure the quality and reliability of their catalog.
+Pocket Casts is not only functional, but has an amazingly striking interface.
+However, Pocket Casts' real magic is on the server side.
+They maintain their own directory, and do a lot of things to ensure the quality and reliability of their catalog.
 That might not sound like it makes a big difference, but it really can.
 In addition to instant refreshes, you can also share podcasts, episodes, or even positions within episodes.

 If you've ever been frustrated by lack of curation, out of date listings, or any other problems with raw podcast feeds and updates, Pocket Casts is worth a look.

-While there are lots of podcast apps on App Store, these are the ones we've found that offer the best service for the most people.
+While there are lots of podcast apps available in the App Store, these are the ones we've found that offer the best service for the most people.
 Everyone's personal taste, and use case, varies, however, so if we missed out on including your favorite podcast app, make sure you tell us all about it in the comments!